The Corner Beam ruler is a tool that claims to help you make units like the one shown here.

 However, you CAN cut them down to use with smaller units.
 We'll discuss that later in this tutorial and review.

 To complete our sample Corner Beam, we need both a right and a left patch.
-The best, and most efficient, way to do this is to cut thru two layers at one time—either RST or WST—to produce mirror image patches.
+The best, and most efficient, way is to cut thru two layers at one time—both either RST or WST—to produce mirror image patches.

-In the photo below the strip is folded in half lengthwise, WST.
+In the photo below the strip is folded in half lengthwise, RST.

 Straighten the short cut edge (through both layers) of the strip.

 Align the heavy solid 'Side Triangle Trim #1' marking with the cut edge (blue arrow) and the FSize line across the bottom.
-Your patch will have a flat top when the ruler is aligned correctly.
+Your patch has a flat top when the ruler is aligned correctly.

 If you're making multiples, flip the ruler.

 There's lot of lines to choose from.
 Don't worry.
-They are all clearly marked.
+They are all clearly marked right on the ruler.

-The heavy solid 'Side Triangle #2' mark is aligned with the last-cut edge (blue arrow).
+The heavy solid 'Side Triangle #2' mark is aligned with the last-cut edge (below, blue arrow).
 The short, heavy solid 'Second Trim' marking aligns with the bottom edge of the strip (closest to you).